asu-dsl/qa-recording-tool/README.md

 ---

 Feel free to suggest improvements or report issues directly in this repository.
-Placeholder screenshots will be replaced with finalized images in the upcoming release.